Dimension of the repeller for a piecewise expanding affine map: Introduction and Statements

-A monochrome picture can be imagined as a function $G:[0,1]^2\mapsto\R$, where $G(x,y)$ represents the tone at the point $(x,y)$.
+Our research was motivated by a fractal image compression problem.
+A monochrome picture can be imagined as a function $G\colon[0,1]^2\mapsto[0,1]$, where $G(x,y)$ represents the tone at the point $(x,y)$.
+Similarly, a colored picture can be imagined as $G\colon[0,1]^2\mapsto[0,1]^3$ using RGB colors as coordinates.
 One way to encode the picture is the fractal image compression method, which concept was first introduced by Barnsley, see \cite{Barnsley86, Barnsley96} and Barnsley and Hurd \cite{BarnsleyHurd} and Barnsley and Elton \cite{BarnsleyElton}.
 Later, the theory developed widely, see for example Fisher \cite{Fisher}, Keane, Simon and Solomyak \cite{KSS03}, Chung and Hsu~\cite{ChungHsu}, Jorgensen and Song \cite{JorgensenSong}.